-3 The location quotient measures a region's concentration in a given employment sector relative to the 4 employment concentrations in a larger reference economy, in this case Cape Elizabeth's employment 5 relative either to Cumberland County or Maine as a whole.
-Employment sectors with a location quotient 6 less than 1 do not produce enough goods and services to support the population, and the Town must 7 rely on imports to meet local demand.
-Employment sectors with a location quotient greater than 1 8 produce a surplus of goods and services that can be exported and bring an infusion of money into the 9 local region.
-Investing in sectors with the highest location quotient over 1 often creates additional 10 economic activity in the local economy because some income earned from the sale of exports is 11 generally spent in the local economy.

-- 12 The employment sectors with the highest location quotient in Cape Elizabeth compared to both the - county and the state are education and leisure and hospitality.
-Real estate, construction, health - 14 care/social assistance, and professional/scientific/technical services all also have a LQ greater than 1 for - 15 both geographies. - 16 Given that most of the Town's educational services are within the public school system and not - 17 exported to nearby communities, Cape Elizabeth would likely benefit from expanding their tourism - 18 industry.
-Cape Elizabeth has a number of attractions of scenic, recreational and historic significance, - 19 including Fort Williams Park, Crescent Beach State Park, and Two Lights State Park.
-Although lodging

-- 1 opportunities are limited to private homes and the Inn by the Sea, they are highly desired for their - 2 waterfront views.
+- 3 The location quotient measures a region's concentration in a given employment sector relative to the - 4 employment concentrations in a larger reference economy, in this case Cape Elizabeth's employment - 5 relative either to Cumberland County or Maine as a whole.
+Employment sectors with a location quotient - 6 less than 1 do not produce enough goods and services to support the population, and the Town must - 7 rely on imports to meet local demand.
+Employment sectors with a location quotient greater than 1 - 8 produce a surplus of goods and services that can be exported and bring an infusion of money into the - 9 local region. - 10 The employment sectors with the highest location quotient in Cape Elizabeth compared to both the - 11 county and the state are education and leisure and hospitality.
+Real estate, construction, health - 12 care/social assistance, and professional/scientific/technical services all also have a LQ greater than 1 for - 13 both geographies. - 14 Given that most of the Town's educational services are within the public school system and not - 15 exported to nearby communities, expanding the tourism industry would have an economic impact.
+Cape - 16 Elizabeth has a number of attractions of scenic, recreational and historic significance, including Fort - 17 Williams Park, Crescent Beach State Park, and Two Lights State Park.
+Although lodging opportunities are - 18 limited to private homes and the Inn by the Sea, they are highly desired for their waterfront views.